 By: Mike Atkinson, Senior Cloud Engineer

-Members of the engineering team at JHC Technology had the opportunity to attend Amazon Web Services’ annual re:Invent conference in Las Vegas.
+Members of the engineering team had the opportunity to attend Amazon Web Services’ annual re:Invent conference in Las Vegas.
 Every year, AWS announces dozens of customer-sought features at the event (and some leading up to the event in what the community has dubbed “pre:Invent”).
 In this blog- a second in a series of two on re:Invent - we’ll touch on new announcements from this year’s conference:

 Amazon excited data scientists with the announcement of Amazon SageMaker Studio which provides an easier experience for building, training, debugging, deploying and monitoring machine learning models with an integrated development environment (IDE).